insect-biome-atlas/happ/README.md

 The `spikein_method` parameter determines whether the `Species` or `BOLD_bin` column in the `spikein_file` should be used to identify clusters.

+The `large_orders` **optional** parameter is a list of taxonomic orders known to represent a large fraction of the dataset, and to consequently contain a large set of ASV clusters.
+During NUMTs filtering a distance matrix is generated for all ASV clusters within each order.
+This step becomes very resource demanding with a lot of input sequences.
+By specifying such large orders here the workflow will allocate more memory and runtime when analysing these orders.

+The `filter_unclassified_rank` parameter specifies a taxonomic rank at which to filter out unassigned clusters.
+The default value `Order` means that clusters with no taxonomic assignment at Order level are removed as part of the NUMTs filtering steps.
+Note that when this parameter is set to `order` (case insensitive), NUMTs filtering will not be performed for unassigned orders (*i.e.* orders starting with `unclassified`).

 ### Workflow output

 The final output of the workflow is placed in subdirectories for each tool used.
 The path to the results is determined by your configuration settings.